Diderot-Language/examples/README.md

 The Diderot run-time depends on [Teem](http://teem.sourceforge.net).
 Teem is overdue for a release, but in the mean time you build from source with CMake.

-Even if you already have a version of Teem installed, its best if you build a new one for Diderot, with *none* of the optional libraries (PNG, zlib, etc) enabled: experience has shown that additional dependencies from Teem will complicate the linking that the Diderot compiler does.
+Even if you already have a version of Teem installed, it is best if you build a new Teem for Diderot, with *none* of the optional libraries (PNG, zlib, etc) enabled.
+Experience has shown that additional dependencies from Teem will complicate the linking that the Diderot compiler does.

 To get the Teem source and set the
-<code>TEEM</code> variable that will be later.
-These and all later commands assume sh/bash:
+<code>TEEM</code> variable needed, run (these and all later commands assume sh/bash):

 	svn co https://svn.code.sf.net/p/teem/code/teem/trunk teem-src
-	mkdir teem-install
+	mkdir teem-ddro
-	cd teem-install; TEEM=`pwd`; cd -
+	cd teem-ddro; TEEM=`pwd`; cd -
 To build Teem:

 	mkdir teem-build